marrink-lab/vermouth-martinize/doc/source/data.rst

  - :meth:`~vermouth.molecule.Molecule.make_edges_from_interactions`: To generate
    edges from bond, angle, dihedral, cmap and constraint interactions.
 This is the only way interactions and their parameters are interpreted in vermouth.

+.. [#] But note that not every edge has to correspond to a bond and vice versa.
+.. [#] I.e. there is a path from any node to any other node in the molecule.

 Block
 -----